-The modern science and technology center houses biology, bioinformatics and environmental health classrooms and laboratories.
-Integrated computer labs are available on the first and second floors.
+The Department of Natural Sciences and Environmental Health is located in two buildings: the modern science and technology center (STC) houses biology, bioinformatics and environmental health classrooms, research and laboratories.
+Integrated computer labs are available on the first and second floors, as well as modern laboratory equipment.
 Faculty offices and research labs are also located here, as well as graduate students facilities.